jqueuniet/netbox-go/apiv4_2/docs/WritableWirelessLinkRequest.md

 ### NewWritableWirelessLinkRequest

-`func NewWritableWirelessLinkRequest(interfaceA BriefInterfaceRequest, interfaceB BriefInterfaceRequest, ) *WritableWirelessLinkRequest`
+`func NewWritableWirelessLinkRequest(interfaceA PatchedWritableVirtualCircuitTerminationRequestInterface, interfaceB PatchedWritableVirtualCircuitTerminationRequestInterface, ) *WritableWirelessLinkRequest`

 NewWritableWirelessLinkRequest instantiates a new WritableWirelessLinkRequest object This constructor will assign default values to properties that have it defined,